^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-At the heart of the pigmentless nevus is a decrease in the activity of melanocytes.
-The amount of the latter in the skin is normal.
-In the cytoplasm of melanocytes, the amount of melanosomes is also normal, whereas in keratinocytes the amount of melanosomes is reduced.
+The basis of the non-pigmented nevus is a decrease in the activity of melanocytes.
+The number of the latter in the skin is normal.
+In the cytoplasm of melanocytes, the number of melanosomes is also normal, while in keratinocytes the number of melanosomes is reduced.

-Symptoms of a pigmentless nevus.
-Dermatosis is congenital in nature, found in all races and equally common in men and women.
-The disease is characterized by the appearance on the skin of the body, the limbs of single (more often one), asymmetrically arranged, white spots of oval or round shape with clear, polycyclic boundaries.
-Depigmented nevus often occurs in childhood or, rarely, in adolescence and with time does not progress and does not disappear on its own (does not repigment).
+Symptoms of depigmented nevus.
+Dermatosis is congenital, occurs in all races and equally often in men and women.
+The disease is characterized by the appearance on the skin of the body, limbs of single (usually one), asymmetrically located, white spots of oval or round shape with clear, polycyclic boundaries.
+Depigmented nevus often occurs in childhood or, rarely, in adolescence and does not progress over time and does not disappear on its own (does not repigment).

 What do need to examine?